The geometry of 2-calibrated manifolds: Ample bundles and approximately holomorphic sections

 From now on we will only consider almost CR structures on 2-calibrated manifolds defined by compatible almost complex structures and metrics.
-Similarly, we will only consider the sequence $L^{\otimes k}$.
-Anyhow all the results stated in this section remain valid for any very ample sequence of line bundles $L_k$ over an almost CR manifold, by just putting $L_k,iF_k,c_k$ instead of $L^{\otimes k},k\omega,k$.
-Notice however that for the sequence of symplectic forms $iF_k$, their kernels vary with $k$ (and in particular the are not all perpendicular to $D$, as it is the case for $k\omega$).
+Similarly, we will only consider the very ample sequence $L^{\otimes k}$.